HubBox Module for Magento 2

 } catch (\Exception $e) {

-// Log error, maybe default to not eligible on error?
+// Log the error; default to ineligible on exception

 $isEligible = false;